nutechsoftware/AlarmDecoder-IoT/README.md

 ```

 ## Troubleshooting
 - Pressing ENTER early in the ESP32 boot will prevent any startup tasks.
 This can help if the ESP32 is in a REBOOT CRASH LOOP.
-To exit this mode ```'reboot'```
+To exit this mode ```'restart'```
 - If the AD2* is not communicating it may be stuck in a configuration mode or its configuration may have been corrupted during firmware update of the ESP32.
 If this happens you can directly connect to the AD2* over the UART or Socket by using the command ```'ad2term'```.

   Note) If the connection is a Socket it is currently necessary to have the ESP32 running and not halted at boot and connected with SmartThings for Wifi and networking to be active.